ellaslist Review: Zipping Through The Illawarra Fly Treetop Adventure

 The 500m steel walkway truly is nested at the top of the trees.
 It’s both exhilarating and breathtaking.
 Completely pram friendly too with the exception of the 106 step knights tower, almost 50m above the forest floor.
 We passed several elderly groups of visitors who had taken advantage of the courtesy transport that helps to complete the entire 1.5km walk.

 The walkway itself is over 700m from sea level.
 It offers amazing views stretching out to the Tasman sea.
 On a clear day, you can even see Sydney city.

 There is a café open Thursday – Sunday, Souvenir Shop, Car Park big enough for Caravans, a visitor information centre, plenty of room for a picnic with tables provided, and bathroom facilities including baby change tables.

 If you enjoy spending time in nature as a family and educating your kids about the Aussie environment, then we can no recommend this activity highly enough.
-Ziplining through rainforest is an unforgettable experience, as is strolling along the treetop walk whilst the Lyrebird sings the daily soundtrack.
+Ziplining through the rainforest is an unforgettable experience, as is strolling along the treetop walk whilst the Lyrebird sings the daily soundtrack.